yangymargaret/REUNION/README.md

   By default we use PhenoGraph algorithm for clustering with the number of neighbors = 20.
 To use PhenoGraph clustering with a specific number of neighbors, please use: phenogrph.$num, which represents the number of neighbors = $num

-- --thresh_size_group: the threshold on peak cluster size, default = 15
+- --thresh_size_group: the threshold on peak cluster size, default = 1

 - --component: the number of components to keep when applying SVD to the accessiblity feature matrix and the sequence feature matrix of the peaks, default = 100

 - --component2: the number of feature dimensions to use when building the feature matrix of the peaks in the accessibility feature space and the sequence feature space, default = 50.
 Please note that $component2 <= $component.

-  The total number of feature dimensions for a peak is d=2*$component2, as we concatenate the accessibility feature vector and the sequence feature vector for the peak.
+  The total number of feature dimensions for a peak is d=2*$component2, as we concatenate the accessibility feature vector and the sequence feature vector for each peak.

 - --neighbor: the number of K nearest neighbors (KNN) estimated for each peak in the accessibility or sequence feature space, default = 100